Water School Schedule

 Thursday, October 16, 8:00 – 9:00 a.m.

-Bozeman Water Treatment Facility Training Room
+Bozeman Water Facility Training Room – 814 N Bozeman Ave, Bozeman, MT

 Groundwater Well Systems – Well rehabilitation